 Melanie Kiebalo, Co-Peer Mentor, Psychology

 Melanie Kiebalo is a fourth-year student double majoring in Human Biology and Psychology.
 She currently works at the Laboratory of Tissue Regeneration and Repair researching how the cells involved in fibrosis are activated.
+Melanie is the Co-Founder and President of the ACE Mentorship Club at U of T, which is dedicated to mentoring high school students.

 Why does Melanie make the time to be a peer mentor?
 "I realize that university is an important time of self-discovery and making friends and so I love to help people live more fulfilled lives by making meaningful connections and to have memorable experiences.
 Also, I just love sharing our beautiful campus and fun events with people!"